scriptype/salinger/README.md

 }
 ```

-So, we have a task that `npm start` will redirect to, whenever we call it.
-Any method you export here will be available as `salinger taskName`.
-Our `start` task runs a script called `server` but, we haven't created it yet.
-So, let's do it.
+So, we have our start task that `npm start` will redirect to.
+It runs a script called `server`, so let's create it.

-Create a folder named `tasks` inside our `scripts` folder.
+Create a folder named `tasks` inside the `scripts`.
 This folder will hold all future script files.

 ```sh
 mkdir scripts/tasks
 ```

-Then create `server.sh` in `scripts/tasks/`.
-Copy the below code to `server.sh`:
+Now create `server.sh` inside this folder:

 ```sh
 http-server -p $PORT
 ```

-Last missing part: our `server` script looks for `PORT` environment variable.
-Let's provide that.
+Last missing part: the script looks for a `PORT` environment variable but we didn't pass it.

-Create `env.js` inside the `scripts` folder.
-Its content should be:
+Create `env.js` inside the `scripts` folder:

 ```js
 const PORT = process.env.PORT || '8081'